intendia-oss/autorest/README.md

 It helps organize because AutoREST uses a simplified JSR311 RESTful API definition which is easy to write and read.
 You can use this API in the server side using any JAX-RS implementation like [jersey](https://jersey.github.io/) and AutoREST will make it trivial to create your clients (JRE, Android or GWT) using this same JAX-RS API definition.
-The lib includes a JRE (android compatible) and GWT clients, but it is strongly recommended to see the source code and create your own request builder.
+The lib includes a JRE (android compatible) and GWT clients, but it is strongly recommended seeing the source code and create your own request builder.

 To keep the project simple only part of the JSR311 is supported: